My Research

 Here's a list of publications:

-Hill, A. (in press).
-What about about to?
+Hill, A. What about about to?
 A proposal for proximate future reference.
 In Proceedings of the Forty-First West Coast Conference on Formal Linguistics (WCCFL 41). paper

 West Coast Conference on Formal Linguistics (WCCFL 41 @ USC, Santa Cruz) | May 2023